Redlands, California: Community

-At the turn of the 20th century, Redlands was the "Palm Springs" of the next century, with roses being planted along many city thoroughfares.
+At the turn of the 20th century, Redlands was the "Palm Springs" of that era, drawing tourists from around the world for the appreciation of winter gardens, rare botanical plantings, and the fragrance of orange blossom season, as well as healthful water from local mountains and springs.
+Roses and other trophy plant specimens were planted along many city thoroughfares.
 Some of these plantings would survive as wild thickets into the 1970s, especially adjacent to orange groves where property management was lax.
-Washingtonia palms (Washingtonia robusta) were planted along many main avenues.
-So beautifully kept was the area, with the dramatic mountain backdrops, that for several years the Santa Fe Railroad operated excursion trains along the loop that passed through the orange groves of Redlands and Mentone, across the Santa Ana River, and back into San Bernardino via East Highlands, Highlands and Patton, and advertised as the "Kite Route" due to its multi-sided alignment.
+Washingtonia palms (Washingtonia filifera var. robusta) were planted along many main avenues.
+So beautifully kept was the area, with the dramatic mountain backdrops, that for several years the Santa Fe Railroad operated excursion trains along the loop that passed through the orange groves of Redlands and Mentone, across the Santa Ana River, and back into San Bernardino via East Highlands, Highlands and Patton, and advertised as the "Kite-Shaped Track" due to its multi-sided alignment.
 The trestle over "the Wash" north of Mentone was carried away during a flood in March 1938 and never replaced, the line being truncated there.
 The Southern Pacific branch line from the San Timoteo Canyon to Crafton was abandoned after the downtown packing house business died.
 A thru-truss bridge over the Zanja (locally pronounced "san-kee") exists today, abandoned in place.
 Burlington Northern Santa Fe, result of the AT&SF-Burlington Northern merger, applied to abandon its San Bernardino-connected branch line east of downtown Redlands in 2007, the last shippers at Crafton and Mentone having ceased operations.
 A move was made by transit activists beginning in the 1990s to have this branch revitalized as part of the Southern California transit districts, but it came to nothing for many years.
 After Metrolink regional commuter rail became involved and funds secured, reconstruction began in 2019 and named Arrow.
 It was completed in 2022, a Metrolink branch from San Bernardino to end-of-track on the eastern side of town adjacent to the campus of the University of Redlands.
 5 new stations with mostly local service to and from the San Bernardino Transit Center and one daily ride to Los Angeles Union Station.